lyonbros/composer.js/index.md

     </a>
 </div>

-It is designed to allow more complicated setups than can be achieved easily with frameworks like the excellent Backbone.js.
+Composer is designed to allow more complicated setups than can be achieved easily with frameworks like the excellent Backbone.js.
 Composer makes no assumptions about the structure of your data or your architecture; it provides a set of tools to help you build your app then politely bows out of your way.